ssb22/PrimerPooler/README.md

 : A 2004 program to check a single pool for dimers.
 AutoDimer was coded in Visual Basic 6 and its dimer search is several thousand times slower than Primer Pooler’s; re-pooling must be done manually, as must the handling of degenerate bases.

 Thresholding
-: A simple and fast way of grouping primer sets: “don’t add a set to a pool if the interaction badness would exceed some threshold” (usually dG&lt;-7 or overlap).
+: A simple and fast way of grouping primer sets: “don’t add a set to a pool if the interaction badness would exceed some threshold” (usually dG worse than -7 or amplicon overlap).
 The total number of pools required is discovered by the computer, not chosen by the user.
 Primer Pooler uses thresholding to _suggest_ a number of pools, but allows the user to override it for minimisation.

 Minimisation
 : Method used by Primer Pooler to group primer sets into a user-specified number of pools, seeking to minimise the interactions within each pool.